 What went wrong, what can be learned and what can be done better?

-The Commission will publish reports about concluded investigations if is in the public interest to do so.
+The Commission will publish reports about concluded investigations where it is in the public interest.

 On 17 October 2023 the Commission published the Integrity State 2022–23 report which summarises the corruption prevention recommendations made between 1 July 2022 and 30 June 2023.